The Cheapest Way to Ship Large Packages in 2023

 Class numbers are between 50 and 500.
 The higher the freight class, the more expensive your goods are to ship.

-50 is the lowest class and so usually the least expensive.
-Shipment classified as 500 will cost you the most.
+50 is the lowest class and usually the least expensive.
+Shipments classified as 500 will cost you the most.

 To figure out your freight class, you just need to contact your freight broker (more on that below).
 This freight class shipping calculator can also help.